Define rollup fields that aggregate values

 The following example shows how to calculate an average estimated revenue from related opportunities over a hierarchy of accounts.
 An average estimated revenue can be seen at each level in the hierarchy.

 You should be aware of certain conditions and restrictions when working with rollup fields:

-A rollup field is aggregated under the system user context.
+- A rollup field is aggregated under the system user context.
 All users are able to see the same rollup field value.
 You can control the rollup field visibility with the field level security (FLS), by restricting who can access the rollup field.
-More information: Field level security.
+More information Field level security to control access.

 If the precision of the aggregated field is greater than the precision of the rollup field, the aggregated field precision is rounded down to the precision of the rollup field, before the aggregation is performed.
 To illustrate this behavior, let’s look at a specific example.
 Let’s say that the rollup field on the account entity, for calculating the total estimated revenue of the related opportunities, has a precision of two decimal points.
 The Est. Revenue field on the opportunity entity is the aggregated field with the precision of four decimal points.
 In our example, the account has two related opportunities.
 The aggregated sum of the estimated revenue is calculated as follows:

 - Est. Revenue for the first opportunity: $1000.0041

 - Est. Revenue for the second opportunity: $2000.0044

 - Aggregated sum of Est. Revenue: $1000.00 + $2000.00 = $3000.00

 As you can see, the precision rounding to two decimal points on the aggregated field is done before the aggregation is performed.